This article was last reviewed by Raj Kundhi Senior Physiologist and Registered Associate Nutritionist (ANutr) at AXA Health.

 Why do we need vitamin B12?

 Vitamin B12 performs a similar role to B9 (or folate).
 It’s needed for the creation and multiplication of red blood cells and for making and repairing our DNA.
 It’s also important for brain function and for maintaining a healthy nervous system.
-Too little folate can cause folate deficiency anaemia, symtoms of which range from tiredness and a lack of energy, to muscle weakness, impaired vision and phycological issues, such as confusion and memory problems and depression.
+Too little folate can cause folate deficiency anaemia, symtoms of which range from tiredness and a lack of energy, to muscle weakness, impaired vision and psychological issues, such as confusion and memory problems and depression.

 Who may need extra vitamin B12 and how much?